How Bad Are Ohio Roads?

 At Colombo Law, we are passionate advocates for all Ohioans injured in car accidents due to the negligence of others.
 If you have been in an accident caused by a dangerous road condition, reach out to the experienced car accident attorneys at Colombo Law today.

 We offer FREE case reviews so we can discuss your situation with no cost associated or strings attached.
-Call us today at 614-362-7000.
-Our car accident lawyers serve clients in Columbus and throughout Ohio.
+Call us today at (614) 362-7000 in Columbus or (513) 599-8841 in Cincinnati.
+Our car accident lawyers serve clients throughout Ohio.

 Why Have Road Conditions Degraded?